georgehieron/ghrn/src/en/posts/dynamic-high-contrast-focus-styles.md

 ---
 title: 'Dynamic High-contrast focus styles'
-date: '2020-09-06'
+date: '2021-05-25'
 tags: ['CSS', 'Accessibility']
 ---

-## The context
+<p class="lede">I was recently working on accessibility improvements to a relatively old site, and I needed to implement better focus styles with sufficient colour contrast.</p>

-I was recently working on accessibility improvements to a relatively old site, and I needed to implement better focus styles with sufficient colour contrast.
 The site's primary brand colours were white and a dark blue, requiring primarily a dark focus style and, where the dark blue was in use as a background colour, a light focus style to achieve the desired result.

 ## The problem